 - 1 cup heavy whipping cream

 - 1 tsp vanilla extract

 - 1/3 cup sweetened shredded coconut- toasted 325 degree F oven, 8-9 minutes

 - 1 lime – cut into thin slices

-- 2 pounds and 8 oz California Strawberries rinsed, hulled and cut into 1 inch pieces
+- 2.5 pounds strawberries rinsed, hulled and cut into 1 inch pieces

-- 1 pound and 2 oz sugar or granulated sugar
+- 1 pound plus 2 oz sugar or granulated sugar

 To make Graham Cracker Crust: